-May 9: Grief Companions Support Group meets the second Thursday of each month, 6 pm, Elm Haven West.
-Enter through north door.
+May 12: Grief Companions Support Group meets second Thursday of each month, 6 pm, Elm Haven West.
 Call 620.704.1110.

 Mercy McCune-Brooks Hospital - Carthage, MO

-Every day: 12-step Recovery Meetings, Alano Club, 1800 E. 30th.
+Every day: 12-Step Recovery Meetings, Alano Club, 1800 E. 30th.
 Call 417.623.9645.

-May 13: Brain Injury Support Group, 12-1:30 pm, Independent Living Center, 2639 E. 34th.
+May 10: Brain Injury Support Group, meets every second Tuesday, 12-1:30 pm, Independent Living Center, 2639 E. 34th.
 Call 417.659.8086 or visit www.ilcenter.org.